-For most of my life, I’ve been a people-pleaser and relished accommodating others and being easy-going.
+For most of my life, being a people-pleaser was a huge part of my identity and I relished accommodating others and being easy-going.
 But since my divorce, I’ve become more aware of how I often gave too much in my relationships and was left feeling depleted.
 Although self-awareness and intention have helped me work through this tendency, fragments of my former people-pleasing personality exist.

 For instance, I’m usually the first one at my office to volunteer to collect money for a fundraiser, even when I’m steeped in paperwork and deadlines.
 Consequently, I’m forever on the lookout for situations where I’m likely to revert back to a dysfunctional pattern of approval seeking and being a people-pleaser.